 ISO 14001 versus ISO 50001 – How to decide?

-For larger businesses, particularly those who use a lot of energy, ISO 50001 is probably going to be the best bet, especially if reducing that energy usage is the main goal.
+For larger businesses, particularly those that use a lot of energy, ISO 50001 is probably going to be the best bet, especially if reducing that energy usage is the main goal.
 Reducing the environmental impact of the business will come as an additional benefit, in terms of energy use at least.

 If reducing environmental impact is also a goal for larger businesses, then implementing ISO 14001, in addition to or integrated with ISO 50001, is also an option.
-Both Standards can be implemented together quite easily due to their shared structure.
+Both ISO Standards can be implemented together quite easily due to their shared structure.